Embird Embroidery Software

 Chapters

-1. Use of the Fractal Fill as Core for the Curly Plant Fill
+1. Using the Fractal Fill as a Core for the Curly Plant Fill

-2. Use of Lettering as Core for the Curly Plant Fill
+2. Using Lettering as a Core for the Curly Plant Fill

 See Also

-Example #1 - Use of the Fractal Fill as Core for the Curly Plant Fill
+Example #1 - Using the Fractal Fill as a Core for the Curly Plant Fill

 Mesh - Curly Plant - Curly Plant with Fractal as a Core